What 3-Day Eventing Is

 3 Day Eventing is an equestrian event which comprises dressage, cross-country and show-jumping.
 This event has its roots as a comprehensive cavalry test requiring mastery of several types of riding.
 It has previously been known as The Military, Horse Trials, and Combined Training.

-Eventing is commonly seen as an equestrian triathlon, in that it combines different disciplines in one competition.
+Eventing is commonly seen as an equestrian triathlon, because it combines three different disciplines in one competition.

 In the past, 3-day events also included Phases A, B, and C along with Cross Country (Phase D).
 Phases A and C, Roads and Tracks, were several miles long and usually ridden at a trot to make the time.
 Phase B, Steeplechase, is a very fast gallop over several Steeplechase-like fences.
 All four phases together require an extremely fit horse at the top level of the sport.
 Before embarking on Phase D horses must be presented before a vet who checks that they are sound and their heart rate has recovered sufficiently whilst in the "ten-minute box".
 In our area, 3-day events do not have phases A, B or C.

-The last phase of the event is showjumping which tests the technical jumping skills of the horse and rider, including the suppleness, obedience, and jumping ability of the horse, as well as their fitness.
-In this phase, 12-20 fences are set up in a ring.
-These fences are brightly colored and consist of poles set in shallow cups.
-If the horse and rider are not in adequate shape or do not have the technical skill, then they will knock down the poles, incurring penalties.
-This phase is also timed, with penalties being given for every second over the required time.
-In addition to normal jumping skills, eventing showjumping tests the fitness of the horse and rider, generally being held after the cross country phase so the horse and rider will both be tired.
+The last phase of the event is showjumping which tests the technical jumping skills of the horse and rider.
+In this phase, 12-20 fences are set up in an arena.
+The fences are brightly coloured and decorated with greenery donated by a local organization.
+If the horse and rider are not in adequate shape or do not have the technical skill, they will knock down the poles which leads to penalties.
+This phase is also timed, with penalties being given for every second over the optimum time.
+Riders must be able to keep a specific speed while jumping cleanly if they want to avoid getting any penalties.

 First called the "Militaire," the Three Day Event has its roots as a test for horses used as cavalry mounts.
 The predecessor to eventing originally began as a form of endurance riding, without jumping or galloping.
-Such competitions included a ride in 1892, travelling a 360 mile distance from Berlin to Vienna (the winner completed the ride in 71 hours and 26 minutes).
-However, these competions did little to prepare horses and riders for actual combat, and so around the end of the 1800's, the French began raid militaires, which was the true forerunner to the three-day event.
+Such competitions in 1892 included a ride travelling a 360 mile distance from Berlin to Vienna (the winner completed the ride in 71 hours and 26 minutes).
+However, these competitions did little to prepare horses and riders for actual combat, and so around the end of the 1800's, the French began 'raid militaires', which is the true forerunner to the three-day event.

-Eventing competition that resembles the current three-day were first held in 1902, but were not introduced into the Olympics until 1912.
+3-day eventing competitions that resembles the current competitions were first held in 1902, but were not introduced into the Olympics until 1912.
 The dressage originally demonstrated the horse's ability to perform on the parade ground, where elegance and obedience were key.
 Cross-country began as a test of stamina, courage, and bravery over difficult terrain, important for a charger on long marches or if the horse was asked to carry a dispatch across country.
 The stadium jumping phase was to prove the horse's continuing soundness and fitness after the difficult cross-country day.

 The Olympic Eventing Competition was originally open only to military officers in active duty, mounted only on military charges.
 In 1924, the event was open to male civilians, although non-commisioned Army officers could not participate in the Olympics until 1956.
 Women were first allowed to take part in 1964.

-In its early days, the sport was most popular in Britain, and the British gave the competition a new name, the "Three-Day Event," due to the three day time span of the competition.
-In America, the sport was called "combined training," due to the three different disciplines and types of training methods needed for the horse.
+In its early days, the sport was most popular in Britain, and the British gave the competition a new name, the 'Three-Day Event' due to the three day time span of the competition.
+In America, the sport was called 'combined training because of the three different disciplines and types of training methods needed for the horse.

-The first annual, Olympic-level event developed was the Badminton Horse Trials, held each year in England.
-First held in 1949, Badminton was created after a poor performance by the British Eventing Team at the 1948 Olympic Games, with the purpose of being a high-class preparation event, and as extra exposure for the military horses, who very rarely had the chance to compete.
+The first annual, Olympic-level event developed was the Badminton Horse Trials held each year in England.
+It was first held in 1949, and Badminton was created after a poor performance by the British Eventing Team at the 1948 Olympic Games.
+Its purpose was to be a high-class preparation event and extra exposure for the military horses who very rarely had the chance to compete.
 At first, only allowed British riders to compete (although women were allowed, despite being banned at this time to ride in the Olympics), but the competition is now open to all.
-To this day, Badminton is one of the most prestegious competitions to win in the world.
+To this day, Badminton is one of the most prestigious competitions in the world.

-The newest improvement in cross-country safety is the frangable fence, which uses a pin to hold the log of an obstacle up.
-Should a horse hit the obstacle, the pin would break, and the horse would simply fall to the ground instead of getting caught in the fence.
-This technique helps to prevent the most dangerous situation on cross-country: when the horse hits a solid fence between the forearm and chest, and somersaults over, sometimes falling on the rider (this fall has indeed caused the death of several riders, as well as horses).
+The newest improvement in cross-country safety is the frangible fence, which uses a pin to hold the log of an obstacle up.
+If a horse hits the obstacle the pin will break, and the horse would fall to the ground instead of getting caught in the fence.
+This technique helps to prevent the most dangerous situation on cross-country when the horse hits a solid fence between the forearm and chest, and somersaults over sometimes falling on the rider.
+This type of fall has caused the death of many riders and horses.

 Leg protection for horses has also improved.
 Very little was used in the early days, even on cross-country.
 However, it is now seen on every horse and almost every level in every division aside from dressage.

 Rules protecting riders have improved as well.
-Riders are now required to wear a safety vest on cross-country, as well as a jumping helmet with fastened harness when ever jumping.
+Riders are now required to wear a safety vest on cross-country, as well as a helmet with fastened harness while riding.
 Many riders will also use an inflatable vest, which is attached to their saddle with a strap.
-If the rider has a fall, the strap that is attached to the saddle will pull out a pin in a CO2 canister that is in the riders vest.
+If the rider has a fall the strap that is attached to the saddle will pull out a pin in a CO2 canister that is in the riders vest.
 The vest will inflate and it protects the riders neck, back and abdomen.

 Recently, the phases A,B, and C have been excluded on cross-country day from 3-day events.
 This is mainly due to the fact that the Olympic Committee was considering dropping the sport of eventing from the Olympics, due to the cost and large area required for the speed and endurance phase with a steeplechase course and several miles of roads-and-tracks.
-To save the sport, the "short format" was developed by the FEI, which excluded the phases A, B, and C on endurance day, while retaining phase D. The last Olympic Games that included the long, or "classic," 3-day format was the 2000 Summer Games in Sydney, where American David O'Connor won the individual gold medal aboard 16 year old Custom Made.
+To save the sport, the 'short format' was developed by the FEI, which excluded the phases A, B, and C on endurance day while retaining phase D. The Olympic Games that included the long, or 'classic' 3-day format was the 2000 Summer Games in Sydney, where American David O'Connor won the individual gold medal aboard 16 year old Custom Made.

-In the United States, one- and two-star level events usually will offer "with steeplechase" (the classic format).
+In the United States, one and two star level events offer "with steeplechase" (the classic format).
 However, three-star events will now only offer the short format.
-The Rolex Kentucky Horse Trials, the only four-star in the United States, plans to alternate years between the short format and the classic format.
-In Britain, however, most plan to switch to the short format.
-This includes the 2 four-star 3-day events that are run in Britain, Badminton and Burghley, which will begin running the short format in 2006.
+The Rolex Kentucky Horse Trials that is the only four-star in the United States, plans to alternate years between the short format and the classic format.
+In Britain most plan to switch to the short format.
+This includes the 2 four star 3-day events that are run in Britain, Badminton and Burghley, which began running the short format in 2006.

-In Canada 3-D is broken down into the following levels:
+In Canada 3-Day Eventing is broken down into the following levels: